Project-VERANDA/VERANDA/_news/2025-06-13-blog-post-survey.md

   Our mission is to develop **safe and anonymous access to digital health support such as psychotherapy** – especially for individuals who currently avoid such services due to fear of stigmatization.

 ---
+### Shaping Anonymous Support - Your Input Matters!

+Many people avoid therapy or digital health services because they fear being judged or excluded due to sensitive personal characteristics.
+At the Berlin Institute of Health at Charité, we   are addressing this challenge through the VERANDA research project which is funded by the Federal Ministry of Research, Technology and Space.

+Our mission is to develop **safe and anonymous access to digital health support such as psychotherapy** – especially for individuals who currently avoid such services due to fear of stigmatization.

+---
 ### Why Your Opinion Matters

 To better understand these needs, we are conducting an online survey.
 Your input will directly influence how we shape future digital solutions – especially tools for anonymous online therapy sessions.